Environmental Sciences Major Requirements

 This course introduces students to global biogeochemical processes in the earth system and their influences on marine and terrestrial ecosystems.
 With a focus on systems thinking and interdisciplinary science, students will learn about the interactions of the biosphere, lithosphere, hydrosphere and atmosphere through elemental cycling and energy transfers.
 The course extends from the origin of our planet to the modern earth system and considers the anthropogenic impacts of climate change and pollution on humans and other species.
 Students will analyze scientific data with examples in regulatory and research settings.
 Students will also gain first-hand experience with field methods including sampling ocean and freshwater using various techniques and equipment and interpreting chemical data.
 Field trips may be required for this course.
 Course

-ENV 340 Environmental Field Methods and Data Analysis 3 Credits
+ENV 340 Field Methods and Data Analysis 3 Credits

-This course will provide students with practical experience in field methods and data analyses within the environmental sciences.
-The course will include advanced activities incorporating field-based exercises, GIS analyses, statistical analyses, and database management.
-Students will also complete an independent project focused on a relevant topic.
-Local field trips during lab and on weekends may be required.
+This course will provide students with practical experience in field methods and data analyses within environmental and marine sciences.
+The course will apply advanced scientific methods such as field-based exercises, GIS or coding analyses, statistical analyses, and database management.
+Students will also complete an independent or group project focused on a relevant topic.
+Local field trips during lab and potentially longer trips on weekends may be required.
+This course earns 3 Engaged Learning points in Civic and Community Engagement (CCE.)

 GEO 100 Earth Systems Science 3 Credits